Eliminate Equine Encephalitis: Horse Owners Guide

 • Western Equine Encephalitis (WEE): Found from Argentina to Western Canada and the US states west of the Mississippi River.

-• Venezuelan Equine Encephalitis (VEE): Predominantly in Central and South America, but also reported in Mexico and the US.
+• Venezuelan Equine Encephalitis (VEE): Predominantly in Central and South America, however it has also been reported in Mexico and the US.

 Risks and Symptoms of Equine Encephalitis